kreneskyp/ixian/docs/config.md

 # Configuration

-Powershovel includes a configuration system to configure builds.
+Ixian includes a configuration system to configure builds.
 Configuration is modular so that modules may provide options without additionally setup.

 ## Using Config